Approach

 14 min read

-Most AI governance advice is written for Fortune 500 companies with dedicated compliance departments.
+Most AI governance advice is written for Fortune 500 companies with full compliance departments.
 PE firms need something different.
-Your governance approach must fit fiduciary duty, LP confidentiality, and deal-by-deal auditability.
-Generic enterprise compliance checklists will either slow your team down or, worse, give you the false comfort of governance that does not actually protect you.
+Your approach has to fit fiduciary duty, LP confidentiality, and deal-by-deal audit trails.
+Generic enterprise checklists either slow your team down or, worse, give you the false comfort of governance that does not actually protect you.
 Here is what works for PE, family offices, private credit firms, and independent sponsors.

 The Problem with Generic AI Governance

-A large enterprise technology company publishes an AI governance playbook.
-It has 47 pages, a maturity model with five levels, and a recommended committee structure involving twelve people from six departments.
+A big enterprise tech company publishes an AI governance playbook.
+47 pages.
+A five-level maturity model.
+A committee structure with twelve people from six departments.
 The CISO at a 3,000-person bank reads it and starts implementing.

-Now picture a PE firm with 30 people, four partners, and a portfolio of twelve companies.
+Now picture a PE firm with 30 people, four partners, and twelve portfolio companies.
 That same playbook is useless.
 Not because governance is unimportant.
 Because the playbook was written for organizations that look nothing like yours.

-PE firms have specific constraints that make generic governance approaches fail.
+PE firms have constraints that make generic governance fail.
 Your data is deal-sensitive and LP-confidential.
-Your team is small enough that a governance committee of twelve people would include the entire firm.
+Your team is small enough that a twelve-person governance committee would include the whole firm.
 Your regulatory obligations are different from banks and asset managers.
-And your biggest governance risk is not an employee using AI to write marketing copy.
+And your biggest risk is not an employee using AI to write marketing copy.
 It is an associate uploading a confidential CIM to a tool that trains on user inputs.

 The firms that get governance right start from their actual risks, not from a template designed for someone else.